 Above is a shot I took on the original Patio in 1949.
 Those were the days when you'd see and hear some guy jump up and scream out, "S.O.B.!!!" once in a while as a big "Scarab Bug" flew into his drink and splashed it all over him.

-From Left to Right: Kneeling with her back to the camera is Judy Larkin, standing at the piano is Phil Braun, next standing is "Red" Harris from the air base, next standing is me, next is Sylvia Harrison (I think), next is Cynthia Fernannder, next Raye Carnrick, at the piano is Louella Beckley and "Smiley" Brooks another airman, kneeling in front is Bill Gerrard on the left, next is Joe something another airman, and then Dave Schlieman.
+From Left to Right: Kneeling with her back to the camera is Judy Larkin, standing at the piano is Phil Braun, next standing is "Red" Harris from the air base, next standing is me, next is Sylvia Harrison (I think), next is Cynthia Fernannder, next Raye Carnrick, at the piano is Louella Beckley and "Smiley" Brooks another airman, kneeling in front is Bill Gerrard on the left, next is Joe something or other airman, and then Dave Schlieman.

 The photo above is some of the "Old Hands" from the Ras Tanura Power Plant, but I can only ID several of them...
 Bear with me.
 Okay.
 Left to Right: "Serby" Serbenek, next-?, Mal Phillips, ?
 Henderson, Bill Kidder, Ed Brady, next-?, Art Gasparreti.

 Just found a shot of my wife Kim and our son Mark in my old Messerschmitt car.
 I bought the first one when we lived in the RT camp and drove it back from Khobar through a Locust swarm and a dust storm.
 Had to drop Kim and Mark off at the old "Coast Guard" station in Qatif so they could finish the rest of the journey on the Inter District bus.
-It was a thrill watching those locust bounce off my windshield, and sweating like a steam bath inside, with the windows rolled up to keep the locust out...
-Just another wonderful memory...
+It was a thrill watching those locusts bounce off my windshield, and sweating like a steam bath inside, with the windows rolled up to keep the locusts out.
+Just another wonderful memory.